-Amazon also uses Infrastructure-as-a-code for one-click deployments of software across many servers and systems as well as for testing, monitoring, and introducing changes before the problems manifest.
-As such, the cloud shift and infrastructure DevOps enables the e-commerce giant to save millions of dollars that it would have otherwise spent on IT management.
+Amazon also uses Infrastructure-as-a-code for one-click deployments of software across many servers and systems.
+They also use it for testing, monitoring, and introducing changes before the problems manifest.
+As such, the cloud migration and DevOps practices enable the company to save millions of dollars on IT management.

 HP’s Laserjet Firmware is a division of a renowned brand that has been building printers and scanners for decades.
 Back in 2006, it had also been struggling with many issues stemming from the legacy infrastructure provisioning.
-Its software teams were spending 5% of their time writing code, while almost all their working hours were consumed by testing, integration, and planning.
+Their software teams were spending 5% of their time writing code.
+At the same time, almost all their working hours were consumed by testing, integration, and planning.

 Needless to say, the testing process was slow, manual, and required a lot of effort.
 Still, the quality of the products was not enough, and neither was the deployment speed.
 The company’s extensive development teams managed to come up with only two software releases per year.
 Something had to change, and this is when the company implemented DevOps.

-Adobe offers CRM and e-commerce tools.
-They enable businesses to build web and mobile services and bring customers better experiences based on the AI-driven analysis of their data.
+Adobe offers CRM and e-commerce tools that allow businesses to build web and mobile services.
+That in turn brings customers better experiences based on the AI-driven analysis of their data.
 Adobe Experience Manager platform runs on AWS and Microsoft Azure.

 To manage this platform, the company has introduced an in-built Cloud Manager, a self-service portal.
 It uses CI/CD pipeline enabling companies to quickly implement changes and updates while preserving excellent performance and security characteristics.

-The industry giants are using the core DevOps principles in infrastructure optimization: automation, continuous testing, and audit.
-They leverage a software-defined approach to infrastructure.
+The industry-leading companies are approaching infrastructure optimization using the core DevOps principles: automation, continuous testing, and audit.
+They also leverage a software-defined approach to infrastructure.
 Namely, abstracting the settings from the hardware level, creating easily executable scripts, and standardizing them to create consistency throughout all of your business environments.
-They also make sure you can easily manage your infrastructure and access all the necessary analytics and dashboards.

 How Can Visartech Help Minimize IT Infrastructure Costs?